GamerDuck123/LimboAuth/README.md

 6. Start the server and enjoy Limbo Auth!

 ## API Documentation
-PlayerAuthEvent - Fires whenever a player logs in with the proper password!
+PlayerAuthEvent - Fires whenever a player logs in !
-Variables:
 ```
+/** Returns the player
+	 *
+	 * @return The player variable
+	 */
 public Player getPlayer() {
   return player;
 }
+/** Returns whether or not the player used the right password
+	 *
+	 * @return Whether or not the player used the right password
+	 */
 public Boolean isAuthorized() {
   return isAuth;
 }